alcatraz/alcatraz-packages/README.md

 To contribute your own package, fork this project and edit packages.json to include your submission in the correct section (plugins, color schemes, or templates), and submit a pull request.

 Every package requires a `name`, `url`, and `description`, in a format determined by the package type (detailed below).
 The `screenshot` field is optional, but recommended for any package with a user interface component and should be a direct URL to a single image.
+If a package is dependent on a specific version of Xcode, use the `xcode_version` key to specify either a major version or a major and minor version.
+The `xcode_version` key is required for plugins.

 ### Plugin Format
 The `url` should be a repository containing the Xcode project, and the `name` should be the same as the `.xcodeproj` file.